THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Bonus points if you have a virtual reality headset.

 In this case, get the Wander app and be amazed!

 I know this doesn’t sound fun, but hear me out.

 Most of us don’t get nearly enough sleep.

-Now I’m not saying you need to go to bed by 8pm, but going to bed by 10pm isn’t the worst thing.
+Now I’m not saying you need to go to bed by 8 pm, but going to bed by 10 pm isn’t the worst.

-Have you always wanted to learn how to knit, play the guitar or other musical instrument?
+Have you always wanted to learn how to knit, play the guitar, or other musical instruments?

 Now is your chance!